-It's indeed so gracious of you to say that you are going to mention in your next write up on Lebanon, of what we casually mentioned about the soft corner, we all have for that exotic city of Beirut & its friendly people; we have had the pleasure of befriending & knowing.
+It's indeed so gracious of you to say that you are going to mention in your next write up on Lebanon, of what we casually mentioned about the soft corner, we all have for that exotic city of Beirut and its friendly people; we have had the pleasure of befriending and knowing.

-Your Apa & I have had also known Lebanon & its friendly capital a bit closely since the mid-1960s, as we used to make stop-overs in Beirut while travelling abroad on duties /holidays, and enjoying our short stay in Beirut as well as visiting the famous Casino du Liban, visiting Baalbek & other exotic spots in that beautiful country.
-What a tragedy now facing this lovely country & its lovely people.
+Your Apa and I have had also known Lebanon and its friendly capital a bit closely since the mid-1960s, as we used to make stop-overs in Beirut while travelling abroad on duties /holidays, and enjoying our short stay in Beirut as well as visiting the famous Casino du Liban, visiting Baalbek and other exotic spots in that beautiful country.
+What a tragedy now facing this lovely country and its lovely people.
 May the Almighty help the most friendly people of this land.
-We hope to circulate your lovely write-up to some friends & Lebanese colleagues who are still around & happily live in Lebanon and elsewhere.
+We hope to circulate your lovely write-up to some friends and Lebanese colleagues who are still around and happily live in Lebanon and elsewhere.

 Minnat Khan, Dhaka

 Thank you for sending me your reflections on the recent devastation in Beirut.
 Although the blast had already left me feeling frustrated for the price civilians are paying for the negligence of their government.
 Your writing made it all the more poignant.
 Your references to the city and its iconic sites and institutions, one of which was your alma mater, brought everything to life for me and then the impact of the blast became personal.
 I hope and pray that the Lebanese people's resilience and resolve stay strong and they come through yet another senseless destruction visited upon them.